-This event is organized as 3-days workshop devoted to discuss data processing challenges in large imaging surveys.
-It will be preceded by a 1-day school and will be followed by 1-day hackathon.
-The whole event will be held in the same location, with no parallel sessions.
+This event was organized as 3-days workshop devoted to discuss data processing challenges in large imaging surveys.
+It was preceded by a 1-day school and followed by 1-day hackathon.
+The whole event was held in the same location, with no parallel sessions.

 Monday, June 12th: astronomical image processing school